 The rest of this manual (e.g. intros and outros, latency) also applies to this way of multilingual simulive streaming.

-Scheduling a simulive stream is done in the same way as a regular simulive event, with one exception.
+Scheduling the simulive stream is done in the same way as a regular simulive event, with one exception.
 After creating the event, you should make sure that the maximum resolution of the item and event are the same.
 To do this, go to the Settings panel on the event's Management tab.
 If necessary, change the 'Max Resolution' setting to the Item's max resolution.